 Apr 12th 2019 Back to latest news

 What’s the Difference between an Alpaca and Llama?
-This is a question which is asked at Farmer Palmers quite a lot, above all one thing we do know, Alpacas make great guard dogs!
+This is a question which is asked at Farmer Palmers quite a lot, above all one thing we do know, we have Alpacas and they make great guard dogs!